User Case: How Do I Move a Shared Folder to My Drive?

 Method 3: Google Drive Copy Shared Folder to My Drive by MultCloud

 Due to the limitations of Google Drive's own functions, if you need to add shared folder to My Drive not shortcut, you have to make copies of the files one by one.
 If there are too many files, the whole process will take a lot of time.
 In addition, if you use the upload & download method, you should always pay attention to the network conditions.
-If the network is terrible, the process may be interrupted or get stuck totoally.
+If the network is terrible, the process may be interrupted or get stuck totally.

 To avoid the above thorny problems, you can try MultCloud.
 MultCloud is a multiple cloud storage manager that provides cloud-to-cloud transfer, sync, and backup.
-And MultCloud has one of the useful functions called "Copy" or "Copy to", which allows to copy files or entire folders from Google Drive "Shared with me" to My Drive.
+And, MultCloud has two useful functions called "Copy" and "Copy to", which allow you to copy files or entire folders from Google Drive "Shared with me" to My Drive.
 Therefore, using these two functions, you can directly copy files/folders from one cloud to another (or between two locations of the same cloud account) without downloading and uploading.